-Rather than making a joke every time someone pays you a compliment, try saying a simple “thank you” and, if you’re uncomfortable, leave it there and later explore why it is so hard for you to accept praise.
+Rather than making a joke every time someone pays you a compliment, try saying a simple “thank you”.
+If you’re uncomfortable, leave it there and later explore why it is so hard for you to accept praise.

 Journaling can help you sort through your thoughts and emotions in a safe place.
 Try writing about the times that your instinctual reaction was to self-deprecate.
 Explore what you could have said instead, including acknowledging when you’ve done something well.

 When you notice the tendency of a friend, family member, or colleague to self-deprecate, try speaking up rather than laughing it off.
-You can also challenge the narrative by offering a different perspective, “forgetting your keys does not equate to being a moron.”
+You can challenge the narrative by offering a different perspective, “forgetting your keys does not equate to being a moron.”
 Or “How about saying something kind to yourself instead.”
-As you do this, you’re creating a culture with your friends and community that promotes positive self-talk.
+As you do this, you’re creating a culture that promotes positive self-talk.

 Your online therapist can support you in getting to the root of your self-deprecating behavior.
-If you’re struggling with self-hate or self-doubt, counseling is a great place to work through these issues so that you can learn to celebrate yourself and begin to feel comfortable with praise.
+If you’re struggling with self-hate or self-doubt, counseling gives you an opportunity to work through these issues so that you can learn to celebrate yourself, be authentic, and feel comfortable with praise.